DigitalHarborFoundation/pi-portal-v1/src/lessons/adding-images.md

 ### Lesson Objectives

 - Understand how to use the HTML `<img>` element to add an image to a webpage.
-- Demonstrate the ability to add images to a webpage by linking to an external image as well as adding a local image with HTML.
+- Demonstrate the ability to add images to a webpage by linking to local and external images.
 - Understand and explain the role of the _alt_ attribute when adding images to a webpage.
 - Be able to add an image with appropriate alt text to a webpage.